Bell test: Handsteiner et al. (2017): "Cosmic Bell Test" - Measurement Settings from Milky Way Stars

 Physicists led by David Kaiser of the Massachusetts Institute of Technology and Anton Zeilinger of the Institute for Quantum Optics and Quantum Information and University of Vienna performed an experiment that "produced results consistent with nonlocality" by measuring starlight that had taken 600 years to travel to Earth.
 The experiment "represents the first experiment to dramatically limit the space-time region in which hidden variables could be relevant."

 Rosenfeld et al. (2017): "Event-Ready" Bell test with entangled atoms and closed detection and locality loopholes

-Physicists at the Ludwig Maximilian University of Munich and the Max Planck Institute of Quantum Optics published results from an experiment in which they observed a Bell inequality violation using entangled spin states of two atoms with a separation distance of 398 meters in which the detection loophole, the locality loophole, and the memory loophole were closed.
+Physicists at LMU of Munich and the Max Planck Institute of Quantum Optics published results from an experiment in which they observed a Bell inequality violation using entangled spin states of two atoms with a separation distance of 398 meters in which the detection loophole, the locality loophole, and the memory loophole were closed.
 The violation of S = 2.221 ± 0.033 rejected local realism with a significance value of P = 1.02×10^{−16} when taking into account 7 months of data and 55000 events or an upper bound of P = 2.57×10^{−9} from a single run with 10000 events.